 After the Indiana Pacers acquired Tyrese Haliburton in February,

-it quickly became clear that they'd found their next franchise
+it quickly became clear that they found their next franchise

 player.
 The 22-year-old point guard with superstar potential is

-everything you could ask for as the face of your organization — on
+everything you could ask for as the face of an organization — on

 and off the court.

 Still, when Haliburton hears those words — “face of the

 franchise” — he starts laughing.

 “That’s so funny.
 It's so funny just hearing you say that,”

 Haliburton told Basketball News with a chuckle.
 “The way I look at